Arief-AK/Machine-Learning-Recognising-Handwritten-Digits-using-TensorFlow/Docs/Foundations of Machine Learning.md

 5. [FP-growth](https://www.softwaretestinghelp.com/fp-growth-algorithm-data-mining/)

 ### Why it matters?
 Companies increasingly use ML to recongnise complex patterns in their respective business lines.
+Lare companies from retail, finance, healthcare, and logistics leverage data science technologies to improve their competitiveness.